Marketing is a big business.

 All of this just shows that marketing agencies are great at taking advantage of consumers.

-They spend millions on market research and focus groups trying to get into their heads in order to market to them in more successful ways.
+They spend millions on market research and focus groups trying to get into their heads to market to them in more successful ways.

 No matter how you feel about it, as a group, we are suckers when it comes to advertising and marketing campaigns.